Nasturtium: planting, sowing, caring for

 Where to Plant and Sow Nasturtiums

 Most nasturtiums do not tolerate frost, which is why, in our climates, they are grown as annuals in open ground.
 In colder regions, they will need to be reseeded or replanted in the following spring.
-In regions with mild winters, nasturtiums will self-seed naturally from year to year very easily.
+In areas with mild winters, nasturtiums will self-seed naturally from year to year very easily.

-Some non-hardy perennial species like the Elegant Nasturtium (Tropaeolum speciosum) can be grown in open ground wherever frost is not too severe (down to -5°C) or in a heated greenhouse in other regions where you can grow it all year round.
+Some non-hardy perennial species like the Elegant Nasturtium (Tropaeolum speciosum) can be grown in open ground wherever frost is not too severe (down to -5°C) or in a heated greenhouse in other regions where you can cultivate it all year round.

 Tropaeolum ciliatum is one of the few frost-resistant nasturtiums, hardy down to -15°C, which can remain in place throughout winter: it will regrow from the base if the aerial parts have been damaged by winter.
 This species also marks a summer dormancy, losing its foliage but will be magnificent again by autumn.